jjlastra/HESML/README.md

 # HESML V1R5

-HESML Java software library of ontology-based semantic similarity measures and information content (IC) models
+HESML V1R5 Java software library of ontology-based semantic similarity measures and information content (IC) models.
+Main novelty of V1R5 version is the implementation of the most imporan biomedicl ontologies, such as SNOMED-CT, MeSH, GO and OBO-based ontologies, in addition to WordNet.

-This is the GitHub public repository for the HESML Java software library of ontology-based semantic similarity measures and information content models.
+This is the GitHub public repository for the HESML Java software library of ontology-based semantic similarity measures and Information Content (IC) models.

 The initial master code of this repository matches the HESML V1R2 version available as Mendeley dataset at http://dx.doi.org/10.17632/t87s78dg78.2.

-HESML V1R5 is the fifth release of the Half-Edge Semantic Measures Library (HESML) [1], which is a new, scalable and efficient Java software library of ontology-based semantic similarity measures and Information Content (IC) models based on WordNet, which also implements the evaluation of pre-trained word embedding models.
+HESML V1R5 is the fifth release of the Half-Edge Semantic Measures Library (HESML) [1], which is a new, scalable and efficient Java software library of ontology-based semantic similarity measures and Information Content (IC) models, which also implements the evaluation of pre-trained word embedding models.

 HESML V1R5 implements most ontology-based semantic similarity measures and Information Content (IC) models reported in the literature which are based on WordNet, SNOMED-CT, MeSH, GO and OBO-based ontologies.
 In addition, it provides a XML-based input file format in order to specify the execution of reproducible experiments on word/concept similarity based on WordNet, SNOMED-CT, MeSH, and GO ontologies, even with no software coding.